In ceramic industry glazes are often sprayed, especially in sanitary ware. The technique is important.

 -Spray ware when it is sill warm to encourage faster drying.

--Make sure ware is thick enough so that it will be able to absorb the amount of water needed to set the glaze and that it will not re-soften and then warp or split.
+-Make sure ware is thick enough so that it will be able to absorb the amount of water needed to set the glaze and that it will not re-soften and then warp, spall or crack.

--Make sure your spray operator is skilled and he had good equipment.
+-Make sure your spray operator is skilled and has good equipment.
 Spray an even layer.
 Start at the bottom and work upward.
-Be careful about over spraying already-dry areas, if done excessively this can rewet them and cause lifting during drying or crawling during firing.
+Be careful about over spraying already-dry areas, if done excessively this can rewet them and cause lifting during drying (and crawling during firing).

 -Spray the ware on a rotating turn-table having a knobby or spiked rubber or plastic mat on which to set the item.